Survivor guilt: Stephen Whittle

-Stephen Whittle was a Liverpool F.C. fan who had bought a ticket for the FA Cup semi-final between Liverpool and Nottingham Forest F.C. on 15 April 1989, but sold his ticket to a friend due to work reasons.
-The friend (whom he and his family have chosen to leave unidentified) was one of the 97 victims of the human crush at that game.
-Whittle became withdrawn from friends and family, was unable to go to football matches due to his guilt and related feeling of responsibility for his friend's death, and committed suicide on 26 February 2011, almost 22 years after the ill-fated match.
+Stephen Whittle was a Liverpool F.C. fan who had bought a ticket for the FA Cup semi-final between Liverpool and Nottingham Forest F.C. on 15 April 1989, but sold his ticket to a friend due to work obligations that had prevented him from attending the match.
+Whittle's friend (whom he and his family have chosen to leave unidentified) was one of the 97 victims of the crowd crush at that game.
+After the event, Whittle became withdrawn from friends and family, stated he felt unable to go to football matches due to his guilt and related feeling of responsibility for his friend's death.
+He committed suicide on 26 February 2011, almost 22 years after the ill-fated match.

-The War-Related Poetry of Charles Causley
+Charles Causley

-The British poet, broadcaster and teacher Charles Causley (1917–2003) served at sea and on land in the Royal Navy for most of the Second World War.
+British poet, broadcaster and teacher Charles Causley (1917–2003) served at sea and on land in the Royal Navy for most of the Second World War.
 Afterwards, he trained and worked as a teacher in Launceston, Cornwall, and (in his spare time and after retiring) wrote hundreds of poems for adults and children, between 1951 and 2000.
 One strong theme running through his work is his own sense of survivor guilt – a feeling in part triggered by the death of a friend who left Launceston for the war on the same train in 1940, but was later lost in action in the North Sea.
 For instance, Causley tells of how, when walking through the town centre years later, he would cross the road in order to avoid coming face-to-face with that friend's mother.

+Columbine High School massacre

+Several of the students and staff who survived the in April 1999 have experienced survivor guilt, including students Austin Eubanks, Anne Marie Hochhalter, Brooks Brown, and Richard Castaldo, among others.
+Principal Frank DeAngelis wrote in his 2019 memoir They Call Me Mr. De about the struggles with survivor guilt and PTSD, which caused him to suffer from heart disease and other mental health problems.

+On May 6, 2000, 17-year-old student and survivor Greg Barnes committed suicide by hanging.
+He had seen teacher Dave Sanders when Sanders was shot by the gunmen.